 Under the terms of the operating leases over land and buildings, predominantly in the UK, the Group has an obligation to return the property in a specified condition at the end of the lease.
 As the unexpired lease term is more than one year, the provision has been classified as a non-current liability.
 It is expected that the provision will be utilised within the next 10 years.
-The directors have reviewed the accounting for the dilapidation provision during the year, and as a result have made a prior year adjustment to discount the dilapidation provision and unwind the discounting on an annual basis.
+The dilapidation provision has been discounted and the unwinding of the discounting is on an annual basis.

-20. Share capital and share premium
+21. Share capital and share premium